The race for the Champions League: Who has the best run-in?

 Though Chelsea are still well-positioned to make the top five, some of their fans will be wondering how it’s this close after being second in December.
 However, they were the big winners of Forest’s home defeat against Brentford on Thursday night, as their hopes are in their hands.

-A poor run of form has led to some discontent at the Bridge, but the dramatic comeback win over Fulham and victory over Everton has restored some belief ahead of arguably the toughest run of fixtures out of the these five clubs.
+A poor run of form has led to some discontent at the Bridge, but the dramatic comeback win over Fulham and victories over Everton and newly crowned champions Liverpool has restored some belief ahead of arguably the toughest run of fixtures out of the these five clubs.

-There is certainly no ‘easy’ game remaining for the Blues, as they face champions Liverpool at the Bridge before the final home game of the season against Manchester United is sandwiched between difficult away trips to fellow top-five chasers Newcastle and Forest.

 Chelsea’s remaining fixtures are as follows: